IBMStreams/streamsx.documentation/docs/spl/atom/atom-guide-4-create.markdown

 Create a namespace
 ------------------------

-You can use Namespaces to organize your SPL code in a similar way to Python modules or Java packages.
+You can use namespaces to organize your SPL code in a similar way to Python modules or Java packages.
 Any folder with an empty file called `.namespace` is treated as a SPL namespace.

 Create a folder within your project with the target namespace with the following steps:
 1. Select the project, right click, and click **New Folder**.